Tony Khan

 Khan is the son of Pakistani and American businessman Shahid Khan, the owner of the NFL's Jacksonville Jaguars and English Premier League team Fulham FC.
 He holds executive roles at both organizations, being chief football strategy officer with the Jaguars and vice-chairman and director of football operations with Fulham.
 His other business ventures include TruMedia Networks and Activist Artists Management.

 Early life

-Antony Rafiq Khan was born in Champaign-Urbana, Illinois, on October 10, 1982, the son of a Punjabi Pakistani businessman father Shahid Khan and White American mother Ann Carlson.
+Antony Rafiq Khan was born in Champaign-Urbana, Illinois, on October 10, 1982, the son of a Pakistani businessman father Shahid Khan and American mother Ann Carlson.
 He has a sister named Shanna.
 His father became a billionaire in the automotive industry through his ownership of Flex-N-Gate, which supplied car bumpers.

-At the same while, according to Khan, he was a member of the Internet Wrestling Community (IWC) via AOL.
+According to Khan, he has been a member of the Internet Wrestling Community (IWC) since 12 via AOL.
 He graduated from the University Laboratory High School in 2001 and University of Illinois Urbana-Champaign in 2007 with a Bachelor of Science degree in finance.
+Khan is a Christian.